The Bone Collector

-The Bone Collector is a 1999 American crime thriller film directed by Phillip Noyce and starring Denzel Washington and Angelina Jolie.
-The film is based on the 1997 crime novel of the same name written by Jeffery Deaver.
-It focuses on a quadriplegic homicide detective and a newly recruited patrol officer investigating a series of homicides in New York City.
+The Bone Collector is a 1999 American psychological crime thriller film directed by Phillip Noyce and starring Denzel Washington and Angelina Jolie.
+An adaptation of the 1997 crime novel of the same name by Jeffery Deaver, it follows a quadriplegic homicide detective (Washington) and a newly-recruited patrol officer (Jolie) investigating the esoteric crimes of a serial killer in New York City.

+The Bone Collector was released on November 5, 1999 by Universal Pictures, with Columbia TriStar Film Distributors International releasing in other territories.
+The film received mixed reviews from critics and grossed $151.5 million against a $48 million budget.

 Plot

-In 1998 New York City, forensics expert Lincoln Rhyme is bed-bound after an accident that left him paralyzed from the neck down.
+In 1998 New York City, forensics expert Lincoln Rhyme is bed-bound after an accident that left him quadriplegic.
 Amelia Donaghy, a newly recruited patrol officer, discovers a mutilated corpse buried at a Civil War-era railroad bed.
 Rhyme directs her through a free video/audio feed sent from Donaghy to him in his bedroom.
 Due to clue-like objects found at the crime scene, Rhyme concludes that the scene was staged.
 Impressed by Donaghy's forensic instincts, he teams up with the young officer.

 The killer poses as a taxi driver and, before Rhyme and Donaghy meet, abducts married couple Alan and Lindsay Rubin.
 Donaghy discovers Alan's body at the railroad station.
 Lindsay is revealed to be alive and tied up at a steam junction.
 Using the clues found at the railroad bed, including a torn piece of scrap paper, Rhyme successfully tracks the whereabouts of Lindsay.
-The detectives and Donaghy arrive just after she is scalded to death by an open steam pipe.
-Donaghy finds a piece of Lindsay's bone by her body and another scrap of paper.
+The detectives and Donaghy arrive but are unable to prevent Lindsay from being scalded to death by an open steam pipe.
+Donaghy finds a piece of bone by her body and another scrap of paper.
 Rhyme instructs Donaghy to sever Lindsay's hands in order to obtain evidence, but she refuses and storms off.

 The killer abducts an NYU student, who is taken to a derelict slaughterhouse, tied to a pole, and left with an open wound that attracts nearby rats.
 Donaghy and Rhyme, again using the clues left by the killer at the scene of the previous murder, find the victim's body mutilated by rats.
 Donaghy finds another scrap of paper and a piece of bone.
 The pressure of the tense investigation and bureaucratic challenges to Donaghy and Rhyme's involvement in the case begin to have serious effects on Rhyme's health and stability.
 Thelma, Rhyme's caregiver and nurse, reveals to Donaghy his plans to end his life out of fear of seizures that could leave him in a vegetative state.